Rade58/r3f-post-processing/README.md

 The mipmap blur will use the same mipmapping used for textures A Smaller resolutions of the render will be combined into a bloom texture that is then added to the initial render It looks great with good performance

+**Good idea if you want to inmplement this in real project is to keep `luminaceThreshold` very low, 0.1 for example (0 is default), but when you want something to start glowing you would go to the material and increase some of the rgb values for `color` by multiplying them with `10` for example**